getbubblenow/bubble-docs/cert_instructions/windows_cert.md

   * Login to your Bubble
   * Go to "Devices"
   * In the "Download Certificate" section, click "Windows"
-  * Save the file
+  * Save the certificate file
-  * Open the file.
+  * Open the certificate file.
 If you see a confirmation dialog, click "Open"
   * A "Certificate" dialog will appear.
 Click "Install Certificate..."
   * The "Certificate Import Wizard" dialog appears.
 Click "Next".
   * On the next screen, select "Place all certificates in the following store" and click "Browse..."